-It’s called Coast FIRE, and it’s one of the first benchmarks you hit in your financial independence journey.
+It’s called coast FI (aka coast FIRE), and it’s one of the first benchmarks you hit in your financial independence journey.
 In Coast FIRE, you aspire to reach a net worth at which your existing investments will eventually compound to your target net worth without having to make any additional contributions.
-This frees up money you would normally continue depositing into a retirement or brokerage so you can enjoy it now, guilt-free.

 Key Takeaways